-You’ve done it: you’re successfully producing your own clean energy and using this energy to fully power your home.
+You’ve done it!
+You’re successfully producing your own clean energy and using this energy to fully power your home.
 This is a fantastic achievement for both your household and the planet.

-And yet, it gets even better.
+And it gets even better.
 Did you know that you can actually make some extra cash from all that energy you’re producing?

-The concept of selling your home-grown energy is called net metering.
 When a property starts to produce more electricity than it is currently using, the surplus energy can be sent to your local power grid and essentially “sold” to the energy company.

 The Basics of Net Metering